-This phenomenon is said to be caused by the pull of the Moon and the Sun to Earth.
-Even back in ancient times, Aristotle and Eratosthenes had addressed this study.
+This phenomenon was thought to be caused by the attraction of the moon and the sun on the Earth.
+Since ancient times, Aristotle and Eratosthenes were supporters of this idea.

-A more recent study by Professor Dimitris Egnitis has focused on a very narrow point of the channel that is about 40 meters in length where the difference in the water level of the north and south coast, combined with the effects of the attraction that the moon and sun have on the earth, is the primary cause.
+A more recent research by professor Dimitris Aeginitis, claims that the cause lies in a very narrow point of the channel, about 40 m long, where the difference in the length of the route from the South and North Euboea combined with the attraction of the moon and the sun that exert on the Earth, cause this phenomenon.

-One of the most important is the Archaeological Museum of Chalkida which houses a wonderful selection of artifacts including a number of findings from excavations that have been carried out in various areas of Chalkida and Evia in general.
+Certainly one of the most important is the Archaeological Museum of Chalkida which hosts many archaeological findings from excavations that have been carried out in various areas of Chalkida and Evia in general.

-These include coins from various time periods, funerary artifacts, bronze and ceramic figurines and many more interesting objects.
-Many of the exhibits in the museum are from the Paleolithic period up to the Late Roman period.
-The museum is open daily apart from Mondays when it is closed.
-Tel: ( + 30 ) 22210 25131
+The findings include coins from various periods, grave goods, bronze and ceramic tables and many other objects.
+The exhibits cover periods from the Paleolithic to the Roman period.
+The museum is open every day except Monday.
+Tel: ( + 30 ) 22210 25131.

-The Folklore Museum is another very interesting place to visit in Chalkida and it is located in the city castle and more specifically in the three rooms of the historic castle.
-There are over 1000 exhibits in this museum that include weapons and armour, household items, books, pottery, woven fabrics, clothing and traditional costumes.
-The museum covers a wide range of periods from the Classical period right up to modern day.
-You can check the opening hours with the museum by calling them on – (+ 30 ) 22210 21817.
+The Folklore Museum of Chalkida is another interesting point of the city, as it is located in the city castle and more specifically in the three rooms of the historic castle that are left.
+This museum exhibits over 1000 exhibits which include weapons, uniforms, household items, books, ceramics, woven kilims, clothing and traditional costumes.
+The museum covers many time periods from the Classical period to the modern era.
+You can find out about the opening hours of the museum by calling (+ 30 ) 22210 21817.